Here are some essential steps to help ensure your instrumentation tube and fittings system is as safe as possible.

 Step 3 – Leak path reduction

-Industry has reached the conclusion that the use of NPT threads is an outdated method for interconnection of fittings to valves, manifolds and instruments, due to over or under tightening and stress corrosion cracking.
-Close Coupled Solutions have been found to be much more effective, as they remove potential leak paths.
+The industry has reached the conclusion that the use of NPT threads is an outdated method for interconnection of fittings to valves, manifolds and instruments, due to over or under tightening and stress corrosion cracking.
+Close Coupled solutions have been found to be much more effective, as they remove potential leak paths.